New Insight from the James Webb Space Telescope on Variable Active Galactic Nuclei: Conclusion and Summary

-Varabilities seen in galaxies are usually attributed to AGN.
-According to the unification model, type~1 AGNs can vary but type~2 AGNs should not, because our view to a type~2 AGN's BLR, which also gives rises to the variable continuum, is blocked by its dust torus.
+Variabilities seen in galaxies are usually attributed to AGN.
+According to the unification model, type~1 AGNs can vary but type~2 AGNs should not, because our view to a type~2 AGN's BLR, which also gives rise to the variable continuum, is blocked by its dust torus.
 This study, while suffering from a few weaknesses due to the low spectral resolution, presents a more complicated picture.
-Among the six variables in our sample, two are AGNs but only one of them has definite evidence for a type~1.
+Among the six variables in our sample, two are AGNs but only one of them has definite evidence for a type~1 (broad Brackett and Pfund series emission lines).
 The other, which is the one that has spectroscopy only from 10K-DEIMOS, does not have permitted lines detected.
 As its host is an edge-on disk galaxy, it is most likely a type~2 because type~1 AGNs are rarely seen in edge-on disk systems.
-Two other objects have He~\Romannum{1}$\lambda$10830 and/or H$\alpha$ detected.
-While the low-resolution of the PRISM data does not allow accurate line width measurements, these lines are consistent with being narrow lines, i.e., they could be type~2 as well.
+Two other objects have He~\Romannum{1}$\lambda$10830 and/or H$\alpha$ detected, and these lines are consistent with being narrow lines.
+A caveat is that their low-S/N spectra could prevent a weak broad-line component from being detected (see Appendix~\ref{appendix:linesim}), and therefore we cannot yet rule out the possibility that they could be type~1.
+Nevertheless, the current data support that they could be type~2 as well.
 Finally, there are two objects that have no emission lines at all.
-Their light curve behaviors rule out nuclear transient as a possible cause of their variabilities, and AGN is probably still a viable explanation.
+Their light curve behaviors rule out nuclear transients as a possible cause of their variabilities, and AGN is probably still a viable explanation.

-In short, five of the six variables in our sample are not likely classic type~1 AGNs, which add evidence to challenge the AGN unification model.
-CLAGNs could be a possible explanation, and the large fraction of non-type-1 objects in our sample supports that variability search could be an efficient method to find candidate CLAGNs.
+In short, only one of the six variables in our sample is a definite classic type~1 AGN.
+Among the other five objects, three are more in line with being type~2 AGNs, and two do not have any emission lines -- they add evidence to challenge the AGN unification model.
+CLAGNs could be a possible explanation, and the large fraction of non-type-1 objects in our sample would support that variability search could be an efficient method to find candidate CLAGNs.
 However, the CLAGN scenario would need to explain the complete disappearance of emission lines in two of our objects.
-On the other hand, if these two no-line variables are similar to WLQs, they would represent a new subtype that have low luminosities.
+On the other hand, if the two no-line variables are similar to WLQs, they would represent a new subtype that has low luminosities.
 With the currently available data, we are not able to draw definite conclusions.
 Regardless, our work shows that variability study with JWST is a powerful tool that could lead to new understanding of AGNs, and long-term monitoring as well as high-resolution spectroscopy will be critical in the future investigations.

 \counterwithin{figure}{section} \counterwithin{table}{section}